Etno94/angular-selector/README.md

 - **GitHub Pages Deployment**:
   The project is deployed using Angular CLI's `ng deploy` command, making it easy to showcase the application.

+- **Dependency Injection**:
+Used throughout the project to decouple components from their dependencies, making the application more testable and maintainable.
+For example, the `ISupplyService` token allows switching between `MockSupplyService` and `SupplyService`.

+- **Observer Pattern**:
+  Leveraged through Angular's reactive forms and `signal` API to handle state changes and propagate updates to the UI dynamically.

+- **Template Method Pattern**:
+  The `CardSelectorComponent` uses templates to define reusable structures for displaying supplies, such as `SecondarySuppliesTemplate` and `SuppliesSearchTemplate`.

+- **Factory Pattern**:
+  The use of Angular's `InjectionToken` and providers acts as a factory to dynamically provide the appropriate service implementation (`MockSupplyService` or `SupplyService`).

 ---